-BYE LAW - 3 REGISTRATION APPLICATION AND REGISTRATION CERTIFICATES
+REGISTRATION APPLICATION AND REGISTRATION CERTIFICATES

-3.1 To be eligible for entry in the Herd Book or any registers supplementary thereto, except by means of Base Female, an animal must be born of parents whose entries are already registered in a recognised Limousin Herd Book affiliated to either the International Limousin Congress or Eurolim Association.
+3.1 To be eligible for entry in the main section of the Herd Book or any registers supplementary thereto, except by means of Base Female, an animal must be born of parents and grandparents whose entries are already registered in a recognised Limousin Herd Book affiliated to either the International Limousin Congress or Eurolim Association or are already registered in the herd book of a recognised 'third country' (see Appendix E for definition).
 Animals born of parents whose entries are registered in any other Limousin named Herd Book issued in the United Kingdom will not be eligible for entry in the Herd Book.
 Imported cattle and embryos must have an export certificate from the Herd Book of country of origin.

-3.2 IMPORTED SEMEN
+3.2 Imported Semen

 The use of imported semen within the Herd Book is allowed.
-A pedigree certificate from the country of origin, a DNA profile as recommended by the International Society for Animal Genetics (ISAG), from a recognised agency and a copy of the health documents required at the point of import must be received by the BLCS before use of semen.
+Please Note that all imported semen must conform to the pedigree requirements of the Zootech Regulation (2016) (as detailed in Byelaw 3.4 below) to be included in the Herd Book or its Supplementary Register.
+A pedigree certificate from the country of origin, a DNA profile as recommended by the International Society for Animal Genetics (ISAG), from a recognised agency and a copy of the health documents required at the point of import must be received by the Society before use of semen.